Pablo Honey: Music and lyrics

-Release and promotion
+Release

 "Creep" was released as the lead Pablo Honey single on 21 September 1992.
-It initially received little airplay and sold around 6,000 copies, reaching number 78 in the UK Singles Chart.
+It initially received little airplay and sold around 6,000 copies, reaching number 78 on the UK singles chart.
 The 1993 singles "Anyone Can Play Guitar" and "Stop Whispering", plus the non-album single "Pop Is Dead", were unsuccessful.
-While "Anyone Can Play Guitar" and "Pop Is Dead" charted on the UK Singles Chart, "Stop Whispering" gained no traction.
-Radiohead rerecorded "Stop Whispering" for the US single as they were not happy with the album version; O'Brien said the new version was "more atmospheric", likening it to Joy Division.
+While "Anyone Can Play Guitar" and "Pop Is Dead" charted in the UK, "Stop Whispering" gained no traction.
+Radiohead rerecorded "Stop Whispering" for the US single as they were not happy with the album version.
+O'Brien said the new version was "more atmospheric", likening it to Joy Division.

-In late 1992, Radiohead toured the UK as the support act for Kingmaker and performed at the UK EMI conference in September.
-They impressed the EMI promoter Carol Baxter, who said: "This funny little band came on and they obviously had something.
-This was a hideous record company do but Thom gave it everything."
-That Christmas, NME published a review of a Radiohead performance that dismissed them as "a pitiful, lily-livered excuse for a rock 'n' roll group".

 Pablo Honey was released in February 1993 and received little press.
 It reached number 25 in 1993's UK Albums Chart.
 However, "Creep" became a hit in Israel, where it was played frequently by the radio DJ Yoav Kutner.
 In March, Radiohead were invited to Tel Aviv for their first overseas show.
-Around the same time, "Creep" began receiving airplay on US radio stations and rose to number two on the US Modern Rock chart.
-By the time Radiohead began their first North American tour in June 1993, the music video for "Creep" was in heavy rotation on MTV.
-The single reached number 34 on the Billboard Hot 100 chart.
-Radiohead gave an infamous performance of "Anyone Can Play Guitar" live on MTV Beach House that July.
-It saw Yorke scream the improvised lyrics “fat, ugly, dead!”, before breaking down on camera and jumping into a pool.
-Yorke was holding a live microphone and narrowly avoided electrocuting himself.
+Around the same time, "Creep" rose to number two on the US Modern Rock chart, and Pablo Honey was selling well on import.
+"Creep" reached number 34 on the Billboard Hot 100 chart, and reached number seven on the UK singles chart when EMI rereleased it in September 1993.
+In the UK, Pablo Honey was certified silver in February 1994, gold in April 1994, platinum in June 1997, and double platinum in July 2013.
+In the US, it was certified gold in September 1993 and platinum in September 1995.

+Tour

+In late 1992, Radiohead toured the UK with Kingmaker and the Frank and Walters.
+That September, they performed at the UK EMI conference.
+They impressed the EMI promoter Carol Baxter, who said: "This funny little band came on and they obviously had something.
+This was a hideous record company do but Thom gave it everything."
+That Christmas, NME published a review of a Radiohead performance that dismissed them as "a pitiful, lily-livered excuse for a rock 'n' roll group".